 Merchandise Allocation

 This module provides a comprehensive introduction to the key principles and concepts of allocation and its role in effective inventory management.
-The course explores the purpose of both allocation and replenishment, how they work together, and when each approach should be used.
-It also examines the details of different allocation algorithms, common allocation strategies, and how to manage more complex allocation scenarios.
 If you are a CPA licensed in the United States you may be eligible for Continuing Professional Education Credit for this course.
+This module is eligible for 2.2 NASBA CPE credits.
 Scroll down for course objectives and detailed content.

 Description